BernardoTomelleri/phylab/README.md

 Should be completely OS independent.
 The cleanest/easiest way to install and manage phylab is using `pip`:
 ```
-pip install --index-url https://test.pypi.org/simple/ --no-deps phylab
+pip install phylab
 ```
 Then simply import the main module with
 ```
 from phylab import lab
 ```

-Alternatively you can clone the repository and import the main module directly from within your script by calling
+Alternatively you can clone the repository or download the latest release manually and import the main module directly from within your script by calling
 ```
 import phylab as lab
 ```